tomjoht/tomjoht.github.io/_restapicourse/docapis_make_curl_call.md

 {{activity}}

-Make a cURL request for each of the weather endpoints, similar to how you made the requests in Postman.
+Make a cURL request for each of the weather endpoints for both the Mashape weather endpoints and the Aeris Weather endpoints, similar to how you made the requests in Postman.